 Though the metal workers were of low status they had traditionally

 and knives as well as agricultural tools.
-They were often used as
+They were often used

-of 2 types.
-Household slaves who often stayed with the same
+The slaves were of 2 types.
+Household slaves who often stayed

-the old Jolof Empire was almost free from central
+Each state of the old Jolof Empire was almost free from central